-To build up my career as a qualified Doctor and prove my potentiality in the academic field of Medical Profession and by applying my academic expertise and clinical skills to deal with Health oriented problems through a progressive and dynamic working arena with the vision of a prospective future.
+To build up my career as a qualified Doctor and prove my potentiality in the academic field of Medical Profession and by applying my academic expertise and clinical skills to deal with Health-oriented problems through a progressive and dynamic working arena with the vision of a prospective future.

 2. Academic Qualifications:

 This includes your achievement in different public exams.
 In Bangladesh, the public exams are SSC, HSC.
-The MBBS is the certificate for medical profession.
+The MBBS is the certificate for the medical profession.

-Educational Background – include your degree, year degree was received, complete name of institution (no abbreviations) and its location.
+Educational Background – include your degree, year degree was received, complete name of the institution (no abbreviations) and its location.

 3. Personal Information